Guts/qgis-deployment-cli/docs/jobs/qgis_installation_finder.md

 Possible_values:

-- `warning`: if no version found, a warning is displayed in QDT logs
+- `warning` (_default_): if no version found, a warning is displayed in QDT logs
-- `error` (_default_): if no version found, QDT stop and the other jobs are not run
+- `error`: if no version found, QDT stop and the other jobs are not run

 ----